 This morning, we awoke in Bern as we began the eighth day of our travels in Europe.

-We ate breakfast at Hotel Waldhorn.
+First, we ate breakfast at Hotel Waldhorn.
 As a way to promote tourism, all travelers spending the night get a free Bern Ticket, which gives you free public transit, as well as access to two funiculars and an elevator to the top of Berner Münster, the city’s massive cathedral.
 [We forgot about the cathedral part; we’ll get to that later…]

 Immediately after breakfast, we checked out, and walked from our hotel to the old town of Bern, which took about 15 minutes.
 The weather was nearly perfect today; one could wear a long-sleeved shirt and no jacket and be comfortable walking the hills all day.
 We spent the better part of the day walking around Bern and seeing the sights in this picturesque city.